defenseunicorns/uds-rke2-image-builder/README.md

 - STIGs applied to the OS
 - RKE2 pre-installed, STIG'd, and airgap ready (all images pre-installed)

+For more details on what happens during the image building process see [this doc](./docs/builder-steps.md).

 ## Supported Builds

+This repo currently supports the following target environments:
 - AWS AMI: See [this directory](./packer/aws) and associated make targets with `make help | grep AWS`
 - Nutanix Image: See [this directory](./packer/nutanix) and associated make targets with `make help | grep Nutanix`

+Note that depending on your intended target environment you may be able to build with one of these and export to another environment.

 ## Local Testing